-Main walls

-Repair category 1

-Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Main walls Repair category 1 Notes There is minor cracking to the main walls.
+Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.

 Windows, external doors and joinery

 Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.